Independent Events Definition

 - Similarly, when we take two dices and roll them, the resultant number on one dice does not decide the resultant number on the second dice.
 As a result, the rolling of two dices is another example.

 There is a multiplication rule in probability which can be tested upon to identify whether the two events are independent or not.

 Multiplication rules state that, if two events are independent, then:

 P(A|B) = P(A)

-This mathematical connotation denotes that two events, named A and B, are said to be independent when the probability of event A given that event B occurs is equal to the probability of event A. This is because, in the case of independent events, the occurrence or non-occurrence of an event doesn’t decide the occurrence or non-occurrence of another event.
+This mathematical connotation denotes that two events, named A and B, are said to be independent when the probability of event A, given that event B occurs, is equal to the probability of event A. Its because, in the case of independent events, the occurrence or non-occurrence of an event doesn’t decide the occurrence or non-occurrence of another event.

 Similarly, the following connotation also holds true.